HimoriK/book/src/ch01-03-hello-cargo.md

 ## Summary

-You’re already off to a great start on your Rust journey!
 In this chapter, you’ve learned how to:

 * Install the latest stable version of Rust using `rustup`
 * Update to a newer Rust version